shakespete/react/React Notes.md

 To avoid triggering the effect on every re-render, we can specify an array of values as the second argument to the Hook.
 Only when any of these values change, the effect will get triggered again.

 This array passed as the second argument is called the dependency array of the effect.
 If you want the effect to only trigger during mounting, and the cleanup function during unmounting, we can pass an empty array as the second argument.
 The dependency array can be used to control when an effect is invoked.
-An empty dependency array causes the effect to only be invoked once after the initial render.

 <strong>The render always comes before useEffect.
 The render happens first and then all effects run in order with full access to all of the values from the render.</strong>